wolfitdm/BitchlandCheatConsoleBepInEx/commandslist.txt

 * spawnfemale name -> spawn a female npc on your position, every image is spawnable at Assets\wolfitdm\females\name.png
 * spawnmalenude name -> spawn a male npc on your position (naked version), every image is spawnable at Assets\wolfitdm\males\name.png
 * spawnfemalenude name -> spawn a female npc on your position (naked version), every image is spawnable at Assets\wolfitdm\females\name.png
+* spawnmalesave name -> spawn a male npc on your position, and saves the npc to your next save game, every image is spawnable at Assets\wolfitdm\males\name.png
+* spawnfemalesave name -> spawn a female npc on your position, and saves the npc to your next save game, every image is spawnable at Assets\wolfitdm\females\name.png
+* spawnmalenudesave name -> spawn a male npc on your position (naked version), and saves the npc to your next save game, every image is spawnable at Assets\wolfitdm\males\name.png
+* spawnfemalenudesave name -> spawn a female npc on your position (naked version), and saves the npc to your next save game, every image is spawnable at Assets\wolfitdm\females\name.png
 * addmoney value
 * addweapon name
 * getstate number